affinitydb/doc/pathSQL reference.md

 Note that a sub-SELECT must be surrounded by parentheses.

 ### Inheritance
-mvStore's classification model lets a PIN belong to multiple classes, and also allows to define a hierarchy of classes, such as:
+ChaosDB's classification model lets a PIN belong to multiple classes, and also allows to define a hierarchy of classes, such as:

         CREATE CLASS Person AS SELECT * WHERE EXISTS(firstname) OR EXISTS(lastname);
         CREATE CLASS Taxpayer AS SELECT * FROM Person;